How Much Does Siding Replacement Cost in 2023?

 Ask potential contractors about how long they’ve been in business.
 Make sure to visit their brick-and-mortar establishment to see how professional their office is.

 Any good business will have examples of their work.
 Ask to see these and read any testimonials from happy customers.
 The best contractors will have referrals ready that you can contact yourself to hear about their work.

 Don’t forget to ask about warranties, guarantees, and future repairs.
-The product should come with the warranty, while the service comes with a guarantee.
+The product should come with a warranty, while the service comes with a guarantee.
 The contractor’s work should be guaranteed for a minimum of 6 months to ensure their workmanship is top quality.